lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * More modular presentation of trust policies and their enforcement.

 * Alignment with use of EDHOC in the EDHOC and OSCORE profile of ACE.

+* Removed moot section on special handling when using the EDHOC and OSCORE profile of ACE.

 * Updated reference.